Making aviation history: Madison plants fuel United Airlines aircraft with passengers aboard

 The Wednesday excursion, a demonstration of the Virent fuel’s effectiveness, came after United conducted a test flight without passengers in October.

-During both flights, United piloted an aircraft with hundreds of gallons of Virent fuel in one engine, and a conventional compound in the other.
+During both flights, United piloted an aircraft with hundreds of gallons of Virent fuel in one engine, and the same amount of a conventional compound in the other.
+They operated both airplane engines full-time to show there was no noticeable difference in their performance.

 That was to prove that Virent’s product works well as a substitute for petroleum-based fuels, and set the stage for fellow airlines to reduce their carbon footprint, United said.